best places to retire in the united states

 How Crime Rates Compare in Top Retirement Cities

 Low crime does more than protect you physically.
-It shapes how freely you move through your community — whether you walk to the park in the evening, whether you leave your door unlocked, whether retirement feels like freedom or anxiety.
+It shapes how freely you move through your community — whether you walk to the park in the evening, whether retirement feels like freedom or quiet anxiety.
+Among the best places to retire in the United States for safety, three cities stand out consistently:

 Irvine, California has some of the lowest crime rates of any major U.S. city — a result of thoughtful urban planning and strong community investment.
 It is expensive, but the safety and livability it delivers are genuinely exceptional.